 Maybe you think you can make a few tweaks, and it will be ready to go.
 However, read the position description carefully and pay attention to the duties and skills needed.

 If you want your instructional designer resume to be competitive, you will need to update it to fit the description.

 The first person to review your resume may have limited knowledge of instructional design.

 They may assume that if the language in your resume and the job description does not match, you do not qualify for the job, and they’ll move on to other instructional designers who have applied.

 Updating your resume to fit industry language is an easy fix that takes a little time and effort.
-The section on keywords offers more insight into terms and phrases to use in your resume.
+The section on keywords offers more insight into terms and phrases commonly found in listings for instructional designer positions to use in your resume.

 Many of us still put together resumes that are fine when sent by regular mail.
 However, for most instructional design jobs, you will submit your resume to an employer digitally.
 You might attach it to an email or upload it directly to a company’s human resource department.